 — Jason ✨Be Kind✨ Lemkin (@jasonlk) January 9, 2023

 There’s a slide I see again and again from start-ups: 2 of the early sales reps are at 100% of quota, sometimes 150%-200%.
 And 8 others?
 10%-40%.

 What’s happening here?
-Are 2 of the first 10 reps really so much better as the rest?
+Are 2 of the first 10 reps really so much better than the rest?
 Well yes, probably.
 You’ll continue to see that over time to some extent.
 The top reps will way outperform the average reps.
 But not this much.
-So why so often, do only 2 of the first 8-10 sales reps perform?
+So why, so often, do only 2 of the first 8-10 sales reps perform?
 And the others perform so poorly vs. the 2 that are doing well?

 Almost always there is a strong correlation to No Training.